 ANSYS SPEOS enables engineers to access direct modeling functionality for quick design modifications.

 SPEOS offers another productivity boost in the form of GPU-based simulation previews and renderings.
 These previews make optical simulations an interactive part of the design process.
 They also quickly inform engineers if a design is moving in the right direction, which cuts down iteration and decision-making time.

 The new ANSYS SPEOS also connects to ANSYS flagship multiphysics solvers through ANSYS DesignXplorer and ANSYS optiSLang.
 The integration enables engineers to include optical simulations within multiphysics simulations, design of experiments (DoE) and optimizations.

 Finally, ANSYS SPEOS improves collaboration between industry partners by offering encryption functions that embed optical properties and secure intellectual property (IP).
 This means that engineers can freely share their optical system designs while minimizing the risk of IP theft.

 Other new features of SPEOS technology include:

 - A new algorithm that considers the impact of a protective lens on lidar positioning

 - A smarter automatic mode to compute and optimize light guide prism angles to obtain an accurate design on the first test

-To learn more, watch the webinars ANSYS 2019 R2: SPEOS Update and ANSYS 2019 R2: SPEOS for the Design Engineer Update.
+To learn more, watch the webinar ANSYS 2019 R2: SPEOS Update.